-Retirement: When You Slow Down, You Die (Family)
+Retirement: When You Slow Down You Decline and Die

 My Aunt Zos was an amazing woman; full of energy and spunk.
 She worked in an office doing what— I don’t recall.
 What I do recall, at my very young age of 5, is that she was always coming and going.
 She never seemed to stop.
 She played the piano, danced, attended social events, had many friends, and was brimming with life.
 Aunt wore pretty dresses.
 Her hair was always styled.
 The smell of her perfume was intoxicating.
 Aunt Zos retired at the age of 65 and died in a time frame that seemed to me like minutes after retirement.

 We all dream of retiring.
 For how many is retirement a positive endeavor?
 Living longer does not mean living well.
 Statistics warn about the sedentary lifestyle of older adults.
 Watching television all day isn’t healthy.
 Neither is sitting at a computer all day.

 Do you remember the quote, “a mind is a terrible thing to waste,” by Arthur Fletcher former head of the United Negro College Fund?
 Actor, Jack Nicholson, has a similar quote, “the minute you’re not learning, I believe that you’re dead.”

 Slowing Down in Retirement May Result In Health Declines

 The same might be said for a lack of physical activity which is associated with the risk of developing dementia and other chronic health diagnoses that won’t kill you but certainly make daily life miserable.
 Fatigue is a frequent symptom of a serious illness that may be undiagnosed.

 Is there truth in the idea that when we slow down, we die?
 Four common measures: walking speed, sit-to-stand ability, balance, and grip strength are common measurements of physical and health decline as we age.
 Remaining intellectually engaged supports cognitive health.
 Remaining physically engaged supports activity and socialization.